osg-htc/docs/docs/worker-node/install-singularity.md

     around this issue.

 On the other hand, using unprivileged namespaces makes it easier for `condor_ssh_to_job`, because then it can enter into the namespace without needing privileges itself.
+With Singularity 3.x, unprivileged namespaces also allow running singularity within a container.

 Enabling Unprivileged Singularity